-- (a) appeals from a Judge or Registrar in Chambers; - (b) appeals from interlocutory orders; - (c) appeals in all actions and matters in which, prior to the 1st of January, 1918, the Court exercised a summary jurisdiction: - (d) appeals in applications for prohibition; - (e) appeals in proceedings analogous to proceedings either on the Crown side, or on the Revenue side, of the King's Bench Division of the High Court of Justice in England: - (f) appeals under subsection (2) of section 99 of the Bankruptcy Ordinance; - (g) appeals under section 20 of the Married Women's Property Ordinance; - (h) appeals under section 212 of the Companies Ordinance: - (i) applications for the giving of security for costs to be occasioned by any appeal to the Full Court or to the West Indian Court of Appeal; - (1) applications for a stay of execution on any judgment, order, or decision appealed from pending the determination of such appeal by the Full Court or by the West Indian Court of Appeal;
+- (a) appeals from a Judge or Registrar in Chambers; - (b) appeals from interlocutory orders; - (c) appeals in all actions and matters in which, prior to the 1st of January, 1918, the Court exercised a summary jurisdiction; - (d) appeals in applications for prohibition; - (e) appeals in proceedings analogous to proceedings either on the Crown side, or on the Revenue side, of the King's Bench Division of the High Court of Justice in England; - (f) appeals under subsection (2) of section 99 of the Bankruptcy Ordinance; - (g) appeals under section 20 of the Married Women's Property Ordinance; - (h) appeals under section 46 of the Land Acquisition Ordinance; - (i) appeals under section 212 of the Companies Ordinance: - (j) applications for the giving of security for costs to be occasioned by any appeal to the Full Court or to the West Indian Court of Appeal; - (k) applications for a stay of execution on any judgment, order, or decision appealed from pending the determination of such appeal by the Full Court or by the West Indian Court of Appeal; - (l) applications to extend the time for appealing to the Full Court: - (m) applications for leave to appeal in formâ pauperis to the Full Court or to the West Indian Court of Appeal; - (n) applications for new trials;

-- (k) applications to extend the time for appealing to the Full Court; - (l) applications for leave to appeal in formâ pauperis to the Full Court or to the West Indian Court of Appeal; - (m) applications for new trials; - (n) cases of Habeas Corpus in which a Judge directs that a rule nisi for the writ, or the writ, be made returnable before the Full Court: - (o) cases stated under section 38 of the Building Societies Ordinance; - (p) all and any other matters in which by any Ordinance, whether passed before or after the commencement of this Ordinance, a right of appeal to the Full Court is or shall be expressly given. - (3) Subject to the provisions of this Ordinance, and notwithstanding the provisions of the West Indian Court of Appeal Act, 1919, the Full Court shall also have exclusive jurisdiction-, - (a) to hear and determine appeals from Magistrates or Justices under the Summary Courts Ordinance; - (b) to hear and determine questions of law arising on cases stated by Magistrates or Justices under section 155 of the Summary Courts Ordinance; - (c) to hear and determine appeals under section 3 of the Petty Civil Courts Ordinance; - (d) to revise proceedings of inferior courts under section 34 of this Ordinance; - (e) to hear and determine appeals under section of the Agricultural Contracts Ordinance. - (4) Provided that no order made by the consent of parties or as to costs only, which by law are left to the discretion of the Court, shall be subject to any appeal except by leave of the Judge making the order. - (5) No appeal to the West Indian Court of Appeal shall lie from any judgment given or order made or refused by the Full Court.
+- (o) cases of Habeas Corpus in which a Judge directs that a rule nisi for the writ, or the writ, be made returnable before the Full Court; - (p) cases stated under section 38 of the Building Societies Ordinance; - (q) all and any other matters in which by any Ordinance, whether passed before or after the commencement of this Ordinance, a right of appeal to the Full Court is or shall be expressly given. - See Schedule. - (3) Subject to the provisions of this Ordinance, and notwithstanding the provisions of the West Indian Court of Appeal Act, 1919, the Full Court shall also have exclusive jurisdiction- - (a) to hear and determine appeals from Magistrates or Justices under the Summary Courts Ordinance; - (b) to hear and determine questions of law arising on cases stated by Magistrates or Justices under section 155 of the Summary Courts Ordinance; - (c) to hear and determine appeals under section 35 of the Petty Civil Courts Ordinance; - (d) to revise proceedings of inferior courts under section 34 of this Ordinance; - (e) to hear and determine appeals under section 46 of the Agricultural Contracts Ordinance. - (4) Provided that no order made by the consent of parties or as to costs only, which by law are left to the discretion of the Court, shall be subject to any appeal except by leave of the Judge making the order. - (5) No appeal to the West Indian Court of Appeal shall lie from any judgment given or order made or refused by the Full Court. - (6) Nothing in this section contained shall prejudice or affect the right of any person to appeal to His Majesty in Council.

-- (6) Nothing in this section contained shall prejudice or affect the right of any person to appeal to His Majesty in Council. - 33.
-(1) Appeals under the Summary Courts Ordinance Appeals from arising in Trinidad shall be heard and determined by a Full Court if there are in the Colony two or more Judges not incapacitated from acting by illness or interest, but if there is only one Judge in the Colony not incapacitated as aforesaid, such appeal shall be heard and determined by such Judge alone, and his decision shall be final and without appeal:
+Appeals from Magistrates.
+Ord.
+24-1936, s.
+6. 33.
+(1) Appeals under the Summary Courts Ordinance arising in Trinidad shall be heard and determined by a Full Court if there are in the Colony two or more Judges not incapacitated from acting by illness or interest, but if there is only one Judge in the Colony not incapacitated as aforesaid, such appeal shall be heard and determined by such Judge alone, and his decision shall be final and without appeal: